prosperReigns/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 TRUEKOWLEDGE is a global variable with the value of 1209.
 This script clntains a command to print the addition of TRUEKNOWLEDGE and 128 on the terminal

+# 9-divide_and_rule

+Two global variables are used in this script export POWER=42784 export DIVIDE=32

+this script print out the division of thr two variables